Islamic eschatology: Islamic Modernism and Salafism

-Modernist scholars Muhammad Abduh and Rashid Rida rejected the notion that the People of the Book would be excluded from Jannah, based on Q. (see above).
+Modernist scholars Muhammad Abduh and Rashid Rida rejected the notion that the People of the Book (usually described as Jews and Christians) would be excluded from Jannah, based on verse Q. (see above).
 The Fate of the unlearned is also a matter of dispute within Islamic theology.
 Like many modern scholars advocated, including Mawlana Ali, Ismail Hakki Izmirli, and Yusuf al-Qaradawi, Muhammad Abduh and Rashid Rida asserted the doctrine of a finite hell fanāʾ al-nār ("demise of hell").

-Turkish theologian Süleyman Ateş cites the Quran to argue that there are good and bad people in any religion, and that some Muslims may not enter paradise, but those who believe without doubt in the hereafter and a God without partners, and who do good and useful deeds may enter paradise, whatever their religions.
+Turkish theologian Süleyman Ateş cites the Quranic verse to argue that there are good and bad people in any religion, and that some Muslims may not enter paradise, but those who believe without doubt in the hereafter and a God without partners, and who do good and useful deeds may enter paradise, whatever their religions.

-Neo-Salafi trends commonly reject inclusive salvation theories.
-Umar Sulaiman Al-Ashqar, an eminent Salafi scholar, can serve to illustrate the core points of Salafi beliefs.
-Like proto-Salafi ibn Qayyim, he rejects the doctrine of fanāʾ al-nār.
-He interpretes a hadith that there are 73 three Islamic sects from which only one is saved in accordance with his own sectarian beliefs.
-Only those who stick close to the Quran and the Sunnah go to paradise, while those he consider slightly deviant, such as Mu'tzilites and Kharijites go to hell temporarily, while "extreme" groups such as Isma'ilis, Alevites, and Druze, go to hell forever.
-Al-Ashqar elaborates on a hadith that "most inhabitants of hell are women" that women are more likely to go to hell due to intellectual deficiencies.
-He adds, despite their flaws, there are also many good and pious women.
-Similar, most Salafi authors reiterate works produced in the premodern period, but add personal preferences adjusting them to comply to their moral and sectarian convictions.
+Neo-Salafi commonly reject inclusive salvation theories.
+For example, Salafi scholar Umar Sulaiman Al-Ashqar, like proto-Salafi ibn Qayyim, rejects the doctrine of fanāʾ al-nār.
+He interprets the hadith that will be 73 Islamic sects from which only one will be saved in accordance with his belief that only those who stick close to the Quran and the Sunnah go to paradise, while those he considers deviant, such as Muʿtazila and Kharijites go to hell temporarily, while "extreme" groups such as Isma'ilis, Alevites, and Druze, go to hell forever.
+Al-Ashqar elaborates on a hadith that "most inhabitants of hell are women" that women are more likely to go to hell due to intellectual deficiencies, but adds that despite their flaws, there are also many good and pious women.